ssebs/ssebs-www/content/blog/vibe-coding-1.md

 It saved the plan to a Markdown file, I re-read it, and tweaked it until I was happy.

-From there, I could've had claude implement the plan, but I instead chose to do it myself.
+From there, I could've had Claude implement the plan, but I instead chose to do it myself.
 An hour or so later, and I can now say that I've added skins to my game!
 So, I'd call it a success.
-(And I know how it works, so I can tweak it later if neeed.)
+(And I know how it works, so I can tweak it later if needed.)

 ### One more (super useful) Use-Case - Implement things I'd usually have to google